 Vivienne Ramsey has over 40 years' experience as a town planner.
-As Director of Planning, Policy and Decisions at the London Legacy Development Corporation, she established and led it as a local planning authority, including the development of its Local Plan.
+As Director of Planning, Policy and Decisions at the London Legacy Development Corporation, she established and led it as a local planning authority, and was involved in the development of its Local Plan.
 She had previously been the Head of Development and Building Control at the London Borough of Newham.
 Vivienne is also a member of the Somerset West & Taunton Quality Review Panel.